ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 Click next and confirm.

-Now select **Designer (preview)** from the left panel and start designing the model First drag and drop the nytimes-dataset that is created earlier
+Now select **Designer (preview)** from the left panel and start designing the model First, drag and drop the nytimes-dataset that is created earlier

 ![Machine learning pipeline drag/drop dataset](./images/designer-pipeline-drag-dataset.png)